Barnett Bank: Demise

 For many years, it looked like Barnett would be the only bank of Jacksonville's "Big Three" to ignore the lure of big money from nationwide banking conglomerates.
-Atlantic National Bank of Florida was the first to sell out to First Union in 1985/7, followed by Florida National Bank in 1990.
-But in 1997, Barnett CEO Charles Rice, who was named Jacksonville's highest paid individual among public companies at $4.5 million (excluding stock options), offered the company up for sale, just six weeks after a month spent at a drug rehabilitation facility for treatment of alcoholism.
-Charlotte-based NationsBank made the highest offer, and the deal was done.
+Atlantic National Bank of Florida was the first to sell out to First Union of Charlotte, North Carolina in 1985/7, and Florida National Bank merged with First Union in 1990.
+Barnett CEO Charles Rice publicly declared that he had no intention of selling Barnett to anyone.
+But in 1997, Rice, who was named Jacksonville's highest paid individual among public companies at $4.5 million (excluding stock options), offered the company up for sale, just six weeks after a month spent at a drug rehabilitation facility for treatment of alcoholism.
+Another big Charlotte-based bank, NationsBank, made the highest offer, and the deal was done.
 At the time of Barnett's demise, the company had an annual payroll of a quarter billion dollars spread among 6,800 employees.

-Rice, who had publicly stated more than a decade earlier that he would never sell Bion Barnett's bank to any of its competitors, became board chairman of NationsBank.
-However, less than a year later, NationsBank purchased Bank of America and took the Bank of America name, and Rice himself was forced out as chairman, becoming vice chairman of corporate development.
+As part of the deal, Rice became chairman of NationsBank.
+However, less than a year later, NationsBank purchased Bank of America and took the Bank of America name, and Rice himself was demoted to vice chairman of corporate development.
 More than a few of those who lost their jobs found the situation ironic.
 After retiring in early 2001, Rice died in a swimming pool accident in December 2008.

 Volunteering

 In the 1980s, CEO Hugh Jones began a corporate-wide program of giving back to their communities.
 All the bank's employees, which numbered 1,000, were encouraged to donate time to the charitable cause of their choosing.
 The Community Involvement Initiative resulted in over 40,000 hours of assistance to worthy projects where they lived.

-As of 2019, the reinforced concrete Barnett Center (now, the Bank of America Tower) remains the tallest building in Jacksonville.